 Happy New Year!!!
 I’m excited!
 Are you excited?
-For me last year was a year of extensive planning and one of the reasons I started Mademoiselle Scientist.
+Last year was a year of extensive planning and one of the reasons I started Mademoiselle Scientist.
 Last year in this post I talked about planning for success and using the myIDP tool.
 This year my goal is to use that information to turn my plans into action.

 After the holidays are over you may find yourself back to your normal non-holiday season self and wonder, now what?
 There are many people around you talking about New Years Resolutions, Strategies for Success and Ways to Shed Holiday Pounds.
 After hearing people talk about this you may wonder how can this help me?
 Some of these resources are great, but overwhelming when you do not know where to start.

 Since the holidays are over and the weather has been below zero for the past few weeks I have been working on fine tuning my plans.
-Even though I am not a cold weather person, the weather gave me time to think, unwind and regroup.
 The cold air was refreshing and motivated me to refresh myself.
 By the end of the post I hope that you feel refreshed and ready to turn your plans into action.

 #9 Ways to Turn Your Plans into Action: